Gerbrand Bakker (novelist)

 Gerbrand Bakker (born 28 April 1962) is a Dutch writer.
 He won the International Dublin Literary Award for The Twin, the English translation of his novel Boven is het stil, and the Independent Foreign Fiction Prize for The Detour, the English translation of his novel De omweg.
+Both novels were translated by co-winner David Colmer.

 Biography

 Bakker is a gardener by trade, having acquired his gardening license in 2006.
 He says writing and gardening are compatible.
-Bakker works as a skating instructor in winters.
+Bakker works as a skating instructor in winter.

 He has previously worked as a subtitler for Dutch TV, particularly on the U.S. soap opera The Bold and the Beautiful.
 Bakker has said: "They blabber and blabber, but you only have seven seconds for a subtitle on screen.
 That's what The Bold and the Beautiful taught me.
 I learned to leave things out."
 Among his favourite books are The Sea, the Sea, The Beautiful Room Is Empty, Winnie-the-Pooh and The Wind in the Willows.
 He dislikes flying.